DonovanMods/project_daedalus/modinfo.json.template.md

 - The file should be named `modinfo.json` and live in the top-level directory of your mods repository.
 - "mods" is an Array of Objects (even if you only have one mod)
 - Please try to list all the mods in a repository in a single `modinfo.json` file.
-- You can generally get the "direct download URL" by right-clicking the "download" button and selecting "copy link"
+- By "direct download URL", we mean the link that you would find by right-clicking the "download" button and selecting "copy link"
+- For text files (README, etc.), use the link given when you click on "raw" while viewing that page.

 ### fields